UBC-NLP/marbert/README.md

 ## 1. Our Language Models

 ## 1.1 ARBERT & MARBERT
-**ARBERT** is a large-scale pre-trained masked language model focused on Modern Standard Arabic (MSA).
+**ARBERT** is a large scale pre-training masked language model focused on Modern Standard Arabic (MSA).
 To train ARBERT, we use the same architecture as BERT-base: 12 attention layers, each has 12 attention heads and 768 hidden dimensions, a vocabulary of 100K WordPieces, making ∼163M parameters.
 We  train  ARBERT on a collection of Arabic datasets comprising 61GB of text (6.2B tokens)

-**MARBERT** is a large-scale pre-trained masked language model focused on both Dialectal Arabic (DA) and MSA.
+**MARBERT** is a large scale pre-training masked language model focused on both Dialectal Arabic (DA) and MSA.
 Arabic has multiple varieties.
 To train MARBERT, we randomly sample 1B Arabic tweets from a large in-house dataset of about 6B tweets.
 We only include tweets with at least 3 Arabic words, based on character string matching, regardless whether the tweet has non-Arabic string or not.
 That is, we do not remove non-Arabic so long as the tweet meets the 3 Arabic word criterion.
 The dataset makes up 128GB of text (15.6B tokens).
 We use the same network architecture as ARBERT (BERT-base), but without the next sentence prediction (NSP) objective since tweets are short.
 See our [repo](https://github.com/UBC-NLP/LMBERT) for modifying BERT code to remove NSP.

 ## 1.2 Training Data and Vocabulary